Planned Giving

 A gift of life insurance results in an immediate income tax deduction.
 There are also estate tax advantages since the policy proceeds are not included in your estate.
 Gifts of life insurance are made in one of four ways:

-• You can assign ownership of a fully-paid policy to the Lenoir Community College Foundation.
+• You can assign ownership of a fully paid policy to the Lenoir Community College Foundation.
 In return, you may take a tax deduction approximately equal to the policy replacement value but not more than your cost basis.

 • You can assign ownership of a policy that is not fully paid.
 In return, you receive a charitable contribution deduction for the current cash value of a policy.
 You can then make annual fully-deductible cash gifts to enable the Foundation to pay the premiums and continue the policy.